-Right now, regulators in the US are carefully considering the implications of a variety of innovations in payments, and in particular the issues that would be involved in adopting a Central Bank Digital Currency (CBDC).
-In recent months four major reports or pronouncements have been made by US officials.
-Most recently, in March 2022, the White House issued an Executive Order on digital assets [WH 2022a], among other things "placing urgency on research and development of a potential United States CBDC, should issuance be deemed in the national interest."
-The order "encourages the Federal Reserve to continue its research, development, and assessment efforts for a U.S. CBDC" [WH2022b].
+Right now, regulators in the United States are carefully considering the implications of a variety of innovations in payments, and in particular the issues that would be involved in adopting a central bank digital currency (CBDC).
+In recent months, four major reports or pronouncements have been made by US officials.
+Most recently, in March 2022, the White House issued an executive order on digital assets that, among other things, places "urgency on research and development of a potential United States CBDC, should issuance be deemed in the national interest."
+The order "encourages the Federal Reserve to continue its research, development, and assessment efforts for a U.S. CBDC" (White House 2022).